 Kyle Field, located at the heart of Aggieland, directly in between Austin and Houston, has housed a number of memorable Texas A&M Aggies football games.
 It's where Brian Gamble recovered a late fumble in "The Bonfire Game."
 It's where the "red, white and blue-out" took place after the September 11 attacks in 2001.
 It's also where Johnny Manziel, Von Miller, Dat Nguyen and John David Crow became legends during one of College Station's many historic home games.
 Don't believe us?
 Just ask Jimbo Fisher.

 The pride that comes with wearing the Texas A&M jersey is off-the-charts.
-Anyone who’s ever played for the Aggies will tell you that.
+Anyone who's ever played for the Aggies will tell you that.
 When you're wearing that uniform and the Aggie War Hymn hits your ears, there's nowhere else you'd rather be.

 That's why running onto Kyle Field before a game is unlike anything in the SEC.

 Aggies' Thrilling Entrance On Kyle Field

 RELATED: 5 Texas A&M Face Masks Every 12th Man Needs

 Texas A&M put a GoPro camera on the helmet of one Aggie player and recorded the field entrance before the team's game against Lamar in 2014.
 It offers an awesome perspective of what it's like to go through the pre-game ritual, and the feeling of running onto a field in front of 100,00+ screaming fans.

 Listening to the Fightin' Texas Aggie Band in the distance...

 Bursting onto Kyle Field in front of 100,00 screaming fans...

 Man, this gets the blood pumping.
 Who else is ready to run through a brick wall?